-Underwriting risk has been mitigated by underwriting due diligence and actuarial review of pricing and reserving prior to on-boarding of new business.
-Financial arrangements are subject to variable terms to align interests and ensure business partners have an incentive to target profitable business and monitoring controls are in place to ensure that business is written in accordance with approved pricing.
+Underwriting risk was mitigated by underwriting due diligence and actuarial review of pricing and reserving prior to on-boarding of new business.
+Financial arrangements were subject to variable terms to align interests and ensure business partners had an incentive to target profitable business and monitoring controls were used to ensure that business was written in accordance with approved pricing.